-The BSW degree is a professional qualification in Social Work accredited by the Northern Ireland Social Care Council and recognised throughout the UK, the Republic of Ireland and elsewhere.
+The Bachelor of Social Work (BSW) degree is a professional qualification in Social Work accredited by the Northern Ireland Social Care Council (thereafter Social Care Council) and recognised throughout the UK, the Republic of Ireland and elsewhere.
 The programme is a combination of academic study and assessed practice learning opportunities.
 Practice Learning Opportunities are allocated in collaboration with the Northern Ireland Degree in Social Work Partnership.